 He disappeared after several dates...

-Stop, please stop right here!
-Let me ask you this: have you ever met a guy you sort of liked, went on several dates and later on realized that you just did not feel like continuing to have a relationship with him?
+Have you ever met a guy you sort of liked, went on several dates and later on realized that you just did not feel like continuing to have a relationship with him?

 I am pretty sure it happened to you at least once.
 Was there something that the poor rejected guy could do to make you (yes, YOU!) like HIM?
 I would assume your answer would be ‘No’.
 Once you are done with him in your head you are done.

 He was nice to you and you were nice to him, you had great time together and you laughed at his jokes.
 That poor guy did nothing wrong except that you just did not feel like seeing him anymore.

 You did not feel like returning his calls, you did not want to respond to his sms, you felt sorry for him, and all you wanted for him was to just QUIETLY disappear.
 You did not want to reject him directly, he was really a nice guy... but not for you.

 Now, back to your dilemma regarding him disappearing on you: in the paragraph above replace the word 'poor guy' with your name and you have your answer.
 Ouch.